Handheld device searches are becoming the first stop for consumers making important purchase decisions before visiting dealerships.

 A study conducted by auto trader shows that 88% of prospective clients use the internet to conduct research on a car they intend to buy.
 The tendency is to start by looking for information on which car best meets their needs.
 Customers then look for the deals that fit their budgets and or other variables involved in decision making.
 Prospective clients will also make time to read what others have said about their vehicle of choice and the experiences of other drivers with those vehicles.

-The world of smart devices is dominating the interaction market
+Smart devices are dominating the interaction market

 Traditional methods of advertising have been replaced by access to mobile devices.
 A recent study conducted by Google shows mobile devices dominate digital interactions and have become a key component of all purchasing, including and especially high-ticket items like cars.

-Google also discovered that 71% of digital interactions were produced on smart phones demonstrating a dramatic shift between desktop and handheld tools.
+Google also discovered that 71% of digital interactions were produced on smartphones demonstrating a dramatic shift between desktop and handheld tools.
 Equally important, 58% of car buyers in Google’s study indicated that mobile devices would be their tool of choice for vehicle purchases.

 Many of the instruments used in initial mobile searches are searches based on proximity to dealerships, video content, and social networks, which is why digital marketing professionals are increasingly becoming assets to the most productive dealerships.